NatalieSaturn/Southern-Water-Corp-OLS-Case-Study/README.md

 - Pandas
 - statsmodels.api

-The data is split into two files so we're able to perform rolling standard deviation calculations.
+The data is intentionally split into two files so that I'm able to perform rolling standard deviation calculations.
 I was able to validate my predictions using a multivariate regression model.

 In this project I performed the following: